Get Better Quotes 35+

 We've negotiated special deals with many of our insurance partners.
 We offer more flexible payment options, like 12 equal installments plans and monthly reporting programs, to help improve cash flow for our business owners.

-At Workers Compensation Shop.com, we know exactly which insurance companies have the lowest cost for every class code available.
+At Workers' Compensation Shop.com, we know exactly which insurance companies have the lowest cost for every class code available.
 Our rate tracking system helps us quote your business with the right carriers every time.

 UT Workers' Comp Specialists

-Help with UT Class Codes
+UT Class Codes

 Insurance rates vary significantly between NCCI classification codes.
-Let our UT Workers Compensation Specialists help you determine your correct workers compensation class codes before you buy a policy.
+Let our UT Workers' Compensation Specialists help you determine your correct workers' compensation class codes before you buy a policy.
 We'll help make sure your business is properly covered.

 Fast Workers' Comp Quotes

-We make the process of getting workers compensation quotes fast and easy.
+We make the process of getting workers' compensation quotes fast and easy.
 We know your time is valuable.
 That's why we work harder to streamline the quote process, compare your rates and coverages, and present your best options as quickly as possible.
 We often have your insurance quotes ready in less than 24 hours.

 Compare Rates With More Carriers